-The committee was headed by Mr U.C.
-Sarangi, Chairman of the National Bank for Agriculture and Rural Development and it submitted it’s report in June 2010 to the Ministry of Agriculture.
+The committee was headed by Mr. U.C.
+Sarangi, Chairman of the National Bank for Agriculture and Rural Development and it submitted it’s reported in June 2010 to the Ministry of Agriculture.

-- Widening of the definition of ‘moneylender’ to include all forms of for-profit, closely-held financial organisations such as non-banking finance companies,
+- Widening of the definition of ‘moneylender’ to include all forms of for-profit, closely-held financial organizations such as non-banking finance companies,

 - The creation of a quasi-judicial authority for redressing grievances of farmers at either the district or appropriate lower level,

 - Pegging the lending rate to the prevailing bank rates.

 DOWNLOAD REPORT OF THE TASK FORCE ON CREDIT-RELATED ISSUES OF FARMERS

 Right-click on the link below and choose ” Save Link As ” or ” Save Target As ”

 1. The farmer is a risk-taking entrepreneur who faces uncertainties from weather, spurious inputs, pests and diseases, and market shocks among other risks.
 Inadequate and untimely credit along with procedural hassles from formal institutions add to his/her burden.
 In recent years, policy interventions have led to doubling of agricultural credit, but the limited access of small and marginal farmers to institutional credit continues to be a matter of concern.
 What is worrying is that the proportion of such farmers is increasing and they form more than four-fifths of the operational holdings.